-Faced with a softening floor care industry, lower retail sales margins and a very weak major appliances industry, Maytag has revised its expectations for second-quarter earnings.
+Newton, Iowa - Faced with softening floor care products retail sales and a very weak major appliances industry, Maytag has revised its expectations for second-quarter earnings.

-The company now expects earnings to be about 25 percent lower than its previous guidance of 43 cents per share, which was the amount Maytag earned in the first quarter.
+The company now expects earning to be about 25 percent lower than its previous guidance of 43 cents per share, which was the amount Maytag earned in the first quarter.

 Maytag pinpointed this decline on overall softening of the floor care industry, coupled with continued weakness in model mix, with more product volume drifting to lower price points.